jeremyong/coop/README.md

 The `coop::suspend` function takes additional parameters that can set the CPU affinity mask, priority (only 0 and 1 are supported at the moment, with 1 being the higher priority), and file/line information for debugging purposes.

-The `task_t` template type also takes an additional type that should implement the `TaskControl` concept.
-This is currently useful if you intend on overriding the allocation and deallocation behavior of the coroutine frames.

 In addition to awaiting tasks, you can also await the `event_t` object.
 While this currently only supports Windows, this lets a coroutine suspend execution until an event handle is signaled - a powerful pattern for doing async I/O.